Apps

 • Label pills inline on each row

-• Click a row to open the reader; checkboxes are the only path to multi-select (no accidental selection on click)
+• Click a row to open the reader

 The floating compose popup